 You cannot catch shingles from someone who has had chickenpox, but you can catch chickenpox from someone who has shingles.
 Shingles occur because once you have had chickenpox the virus stays in your body and can be reactivated when your immune system is low.

-These are rare in children and can be worse if an adult catches chickenpox.
+These complications may be rare in children, but can be worse if an adult catches chickenpox.